Being Young And HIV positive

 II.
 Viral load: which measures the amount of virus in the blood.

 These tests are used to determine the likelihood of future illnesses.
-The information from the tests will help you decide with your doctor when to start taking antiretroviral since many people do not need them from the moment of diagnosis.
+The information from the tests will help you decide with your doctor when to start taking antiretroviral since not all people do not need them from the moment of diagnosis.

 If you start the treatment, it is important to have an active commitment to your schedules and plan how to take the medications.
 This is what is known as good treatment adherence.
 Find out about the possible side effects of the remedies you are going to take and be sure to tell your doctor about the problems that arise when doing so.